wix-incubator/jest-metadata/README.md

 * Declare `jest` as a peer dependency (or direct one) in your package.
 * Provide your reporter as a class that inherits from `jest-metadata/reporter`.
 * Provide your test environment as a decorator class that can inherit from any `WithMetadata(*)` class.
-* Think about using a namespace for your metadata, so that it doesn't clash with other metadata.
+* Think about using a namespace for your metadata, so it doesn't clash with other metadata.

 The best live example of how to use `jest-metadata` at the moment is [jest-allure2-reporter].